MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 ::: moniker range="vsts"

-The sample code includes a `azure-pipelines.yml` file at the root of the repository.
+The sample code includes an `azure-pipelines.yml` file at the root of the repository.
 You can use this file to build the app.

 Follow all the instructions in [Create your first pipeline](../get-started-yaml.md) to create a pipeline for the sample app.